How Can I Study Business at the Undergraduate Level in the US?

 If you’re interested in studying subjects other than business, consider pursuing a minor in business studies.
 This programme will equip you with core knowledge and quantitative skills that will be useful in contributing to the business environment in the future.
 For instance, if you’re majoring in journalism, a minor in business will demonstrate that you understand organisational operations, giving you an edge over other job applicants.

 Many colleges offering business majors also provide a minor in business studies.
 However, it’s notable that not all colleges in the US provide business majors or minors to undergraduates; instead, they reserve business studies for postgraduates.
-This is the case with prestigious institutions like Harvard University, Yale University, Columbia University, Dartmouth College, Duke University, and the University of California Los Angeles.
+This is the case with prestigious institutions such as Harvard University, Yale University, Columbia University, Dartmouth College, Duke University, and the University of California, Los Angeles.
 However, Cornell is among the few universities offering a business minor to undergraduate students.
 Business is among the most popular undergraduate minors at Cornell University’s SC Johnson College of Business.